FlowiseAI/FlowiseDocs/deployment/gcp.md

             1Gi"

 ```
-3. Add the `service.yaml` file into that folder
+3. Add the `service.yaml` file into that folder.
 ```
 # service.yaml
 apiVersion: "v1"